Norm Augustinus

-Norman Theodoor Augustinus, Jr is an American writer.
+Norman Theodoor Augustinus Jr is an American writer.

 Early life

-Augustinus was born in the Hutzel Women's Hospital in Detroit, Michigan.
-He is the son of Levontina Melnyk and Norman Augustinus, Sr. His grandfather Bart Theodoor Augustinus was born in Amsterdam, but left the Netherlands in 1922 entering the US by way of the Vermont, St. Albans Canadian Crossing.
+Augustinus was born in Detroit, Michigan.
+He is the son of Levontina Melnyk and Norman Augustinus Sr. His grandfather Bart Theodoor Augustinus was born in Amsterdam, but left the Netherlands in 1922 entering the US by way of the Vermont, St. Albans Canadian Crossing.
 Augustinus never met his biological father, but at the age of ten his mother remarried.
-Augustinus credits his stepfather for much of his success.
-Augustinus's mother gave birth to twins but the other child was stillborn.